 What is Spread?

-The spread is the difference between the buy (bid) price and the sell (ask) price of a financial instrument.
+The spread is the difference between the bid (sell) price and the ask (buy) price.
+It is the immediate cost of executing a trade.

 In-Depth Explanation